Why transparency matters in B2B social media management

 By building themes, brands are able to give B2B social media management a spine of purpose by staying focused.

-As working from home has become mandatory over privilege, many companies that never had a work from home policy before, now have been forced to create one against their instincts.
-Fortunately, for companies that have had teams spread globally prior to the pandemic, like Oktopost, managers have been built with a trust default.
+As working from home has become mandatory over privilege, many companies that never had a work-from-home policy before have been forced to create one against their instincts.
+Fortunately, for companies that had teams spread globally prior to the pandemic, like Oktopost, managers have been built with a trust default.

-But for brands needing insight into leading remote teams, social media can play a significant role in the foundation of trust.
+However, for brands needing insight into leading remote teams, social media can play a significant role in building trust.
 However, managers must first drop the erosion of trust, or as Chris Redmond put it,

 “An inbred paranoia.
 If I can’t see my people, what are they doing?”

 By giving team members access to social accounts, for example, new voices can be heard.
 Employee Advocacy is another powerful way to bring a new perspective.
-An advocacy program gives employees the opportunity to have have direct access to content, safely and securely.
-And naturally, allows them to tailor the message into their own voice.
-This in return creates them into trusted industry thought leaders.
+An advocacy program gives employees the opportunity to have direct access to content safely and securely.
+It also naturally allows them to tailor the message to their own voice, making them into trusted industry thought leaders.

 No matter where people are or how they connect, wrapping up with openness in a B2B social media management strategy leaves room to be human.
-Videos are a fantastic way to ‘stay open’ across your social channels.
-They are authentic, transparent and provide a human-to-human element.
+Videos are a fantastic way to ‘stay open’ across social channels.
+They are authentic and transparent and provide a human-to-human element.
 Chris Redmond ends with,

 “People are people and time is time.
 All of us eat ,drink and sleep.
 All of these things make us human.
 They normalize us.
 They connect us.
 We only get 24 hours in a day and we all need to decide how we are going to choose to spend those coins.”

-Whether you are creating video content, blog content or email content, taking the time to add ‘please feel free to contact me’ or words like “mutually convenient” demonstrates to your audience that you are human and open for further conversations.
+Whether you are creating video content, blog content, or email content, taking the time to add ‘please feel free to contact me’ or words like “mutually convenient” demonstrate to your audience that you are human and open to further conversations.